main image main image main image main image main image main image main image main image

 Introduction

-The community of Arviat, Nunavut, is located 400km north of Churchill, Manitoba, on the west coast of Hudson Bay.
-It is currently home to Inuit groups collectively referred to as the "Caribou Inuit" by outside researchers, in deference to their primary focus on caribou subsistence during the historic period.
-Inuit of this region divide themselves into a series of rather loosely associated local or "miut" groups.
+The community of Arviat, Nunavut, is located 400 km north of Churchill, Manitoba, on the west coast of Hudson Bay.
+It is currently home to Inuit groups collectively referred to as the "Caribou Inuit" by outside researchers, in recognition of their primary focus on caribou subsistence during the historic period.
+Inuit of this region divide themselves into a series of loosely associated local or "miut" groups.
 Elders associated with this project have named seven "Caribou Inuit" groups: the Paatlirmiut, Nuvurugmiut, Ahiarmiut, Kivihiktormiut, Qainirmiut, Hauniqtuurmiut, and Harvaqtuurmiut.
-Among these, the Paatlirmiut are the principal inhabitants of the Arviat area and Maguse River drainage.
+Among these, the Paatlirmiut are the principal inhabitants of the Arviat area and the Maguse River drainage.

 Why Document Traditional Inuit Qaujimajatuqangiit?

-The seeds of the Arviat Archaeology and Oral History Project were sown when archaeologists, educators, and Paatlirmiut Elders recognized a need to document the vast Inuit Qaujimajatuqangiit of the Arviat region, and make it available for their children, grandchildren, and generation's forward.
-With this knowledge, it is hoped that younger people may acquire the appropriate skills to live in and negotiate the contemporary world in an Inuit way.
+The seeds of the Arviat Archaeology and Oral History Project were sown when archaeologists, educators, and Paatlirmiut Elders recognized a need to document the vast Inuit Qaujimajatuqangiit of the Arviat region and make it available for future generations.
+It is hoped that with this knowledge, younger people will acquire the skills necessary to live and navigate the contemporary world in an Inuit way.

 How it All Began...

-The project started in 2006, with a small group of dedicated Elders, translators, and researchers from the University of Calgary.
-In those days, 1:250,000 map sheets were placed underneath plastic mylar sheets.
-Elders would then identify important locations and write down place names on the plastic sheets using marker pens.
-These sheets were then scanned and put into a Geographic Information System (G.I.S).
-Over the years, this system has evolved to include such technologies as Google Earth and Facebook, which make the process of recording information much more rapid.
+The project began in 2006 with a small group of dedicated Elders, translators, and researchers from the University of Calgary.
+In those days, 1:250,000 map sheets were placed under plastic mylar sheets.
+Elders would identify important locations and write place names on the plastic sheets using marker pens.
+These sheets were then scanned and integrated into a Geographic Information System (GIS).
+Over the years, this system has evolved to include technologies such as Google Earth and Facebook, making the process of recording information much faster.

-What you see here might be considered a "Wikipedia of Inuit Qaujimajatuqangiit " for the Arviat region.
-It is our hope that the information it contains will continue to grow, as Elders recurrently add new place names, activities, and other forms of knowledge, as well as edit and revise existing entries.
+What you see here could be considered a "Wikipedia of Inuit Qaujimajatuqangiit" for the Arviat region.
+We hope the information it contains will continue to grow, as Elders recurrently add new place names, activities, and other forms of knowledge, while also editing and revising existing entries.

 Who We Are

-Many people helped to make this project possible.
-By far, the most important have been Donald Uluadluak, Louis Angalik, and, until his recent death, Mark Kalluak.
-These three dedicated individuals work for the Nunavut Department of Education where they help guide and structure curriculum and other educational initiatives.
-Phillip Kigusiutak, and Luke Kiniksi also assisted with the project, and are present-day residents of Arviat.
+Many people have helped make this project possible.
+Foremost among them are Donald Uluadluak, Louis Angalik, and, until his recent passing, Mark Kalluak.
+These three dedicated individuals work for the Nunavut Department of Education, where they guide and structure curriculum and other educational initiatives.
+Phillip Kigusiutak and Luke Kiniksi, both residents of Arviat, also assisted with the project.
 All of these Elders gave generously of their time.

-Mark Kalluak was Qairngnirmiut, and spent part of his youth at an interdenominational mission where he learned to read and write English; he is a published author, an accomplished researcher in his own right, and a fellow of the Order of Canada.
+Mark Kalluak was Qairngnirmiut and spent part of his youth at an interdenominational mission, where he learned to read and write English.
+He was a published author, an accomplished researcher, and a Fellow of the Order of Canada.

-Donald Uluadluak, Louis Angalik, Philip Kigusiutak, and Luke Kiniksi are all Paatlirmiut who were born on the land and have lived very traditional lives as hunters and trappers.
-They each retain intimate knowledge of their traditional social structure and organization, in addition to holding incredibly specific knowledge about how to live, navigate, travel, trap, and subsist on the coast of Western Hudson Bay and the adjacent Barrenlands.
-Having trapped, travelled, and frequented different areas of the coast and inland of Hudson Bay, their knowledge together extends thousands upon thousands of kilometers.
+Donald Uluadluak, Louis Angalik, Philip Kigusiutak, and Luke Kiniksi are all Paatlirmiut who were born on the land and have lived traditional lives as hunters and trappers.
+Each retains an intimate knowledge of their traditional social structures and organization, as well as incredibly detailed knowledge about how to live, navigate, travel, trap, and subsist along the coast of western Hudson Bay and the adjacent Barrenlands.
+Having trapped, traveled, and frequented different areas along the coast and inland, their collective knowledge spans thousands of kilometers.

-Dr. Natasha Lyons is a consultant who has facilitated the oral history component of this project, with the aid and excellent interpretation skills of Joe Karetak and Mark Kalluak.
+Dr. Natasha Lyons is co-owner of Ursus Consulting and an Adjunct Professor at Simon Fraser University.
+Natasha facilitated the oral history component of this project, aided by the excellent interpretation skills of Joe Karetak and Mark Kalluak.